 When booking a ticket for just one person, I would have been able to add 6 x 20 kg checked bags for 99 Euros in total, or 6 x 32 kg for 159 Euros.
-Actually, not a bad value of money!
+Actually, not a bad value for money!

 WIZZ Air OnBoard Service – Food and Drinks

 No matter how short or long your flight with WIZZ Air might be, of course, there will be an optional meal service.
 In no Tickets are drinks or food included, hence you will have to pay even for a glass of water.
 But due to the exclusion of such amenities, the ticket prices can be as low as they are.
 In another blog post, I have already written the WizzAir Café in-flight menu down for you, including the food and beverages price list.
-Current example prices are 4.50 Euro for a salami or cheese sandwich, 3.50 Euro for a soup, 3 Euro for a coffee or 2.50 Euro for a 0.5L bottle of water.
-Definitely no supermarket prices, but maybe even cheaper than what you can get at the airport in the departure area.
+Current example prices are 4.50 Euro for a salami or cheese sandwich, 3.50 Euro for soup, 3 Euro for a coffee or 2.50 Euro for a 0.5L bottle of water.
+No supermarket prices, but maybe even cheaper than what you can get at the airport in the departure area.
 Comparing prices is recommended!
 On-Board you will be able to pay either with cash, or Visa/MasterCard.